What is denim fabric: Exploring this ionic fabric

 Selection of raw material: Cotton cultivation

-Typical denim starts with the cultivation of cotton which is harvested and ginning to extract raw fibers.
+Typical source of denim fabric material starts with the cultivation of cotton which is harvested and ginning to extract raw fibers.
 Some other fibers may be included in the percentage as spandex or polyester to add stretch and durability.
 Long staple cotton is crucial in quality and is preferred for strength and smoothness.

 Processing into yarn: Spinning and dying